mbzuai-oryx/groundingLMM/README.md

 ## 🔍 Grounding-anything Dataset (GranD)

-GranD dataset, a large-scale dataset with automated annotation pipeline for detailed region-level understanding and segmentation masks.
+The [Grounding-anything](https://grounding-anything.com/) GranD dataset, a large-scale dataset with automated annotation pipeline for detailed region-level understanding and segmentation masks.
 GranD comprises 7.5M unique concepts anchored in a total of 810M regions, each with a segmentation mask.

 <p align="center">
   <img src="images/glamm/dataset_pipeline.png" alt="Dataset Annotation Pipeline">